 Gary has performed in over 30 countries worldwide.

 Adding another string to his bow, Gary began presenting the longest running radio show on BBC Radio Scotland – the world renowned Take the Floor, taking over from the legendary Dr Robbie Shepherd MBE in 2016.
+In 2020 he was also given his own show on a Sunday evening on BBC Radio Scotland called, Your Requests.

 It’s little wonder BBC Radio 2’s Mark Radcliffe has described him as being “a Jack of all trades and a master of all.”